sunweaver/nextcloud-high-performance-backend-setup/README_en.md

   <span>English</span>
 </p>

-# Easy setup for Nextcloud High performance backend, Signaling & Collabora Office
+# Easy setup for Nextcloud High performance backend, Signaling & Collabora Office for Debian 12 (Bookworm)

 This script installs the Nextcloud High Performance Backend with its own coturn and signaling server, as well as Collabora Office as a Debian package.
 The installation is kept extra simple and thus also enables users with a few Unix/Linux skills an installation in about 5 minutes.